DMKEBUSINESSGMBH/typo3-mkphpids/README.md

 Adding a PHP Intrusion Detection System from <http://www.phpids.org> to your TYPO3 Website.

-This extension is a fork of px\_phpids with more features and TYPO3 6.2 support.
+This extension is a fork of px\_phpids with more features and TYPO3 6.2, 7.6 and 8.7
+support.
 So thanx for the development of px\_phpids.

 Features